Frequently Asked Questions

 Who is carrying out the reviews of applications for promotion?

-The Senior Academic Promotions Committee will review recommendations for promotions following initial assessment by the Faculty Review Panel.
+The Senior Academic Promotions Committee will review recommendations for promotions to Professor Of (Personal Chair)

 Further information please refer to the Policy.